tamu-edu/it-cloud-docs/src/kion/features/cloud_management/code_infrastructure/code_infrastructure_examples/index.md

 > 💡 Below is a curated list of examples of infrastructure as code last compiled on 2024-09-13.
-You can visit our organization github page and search for `lang: hcl` to see the very latest (see [search hcl](https://github.com/orgs/tamu-edu/repositories?q=lang%3Ahcl+visibility%3Apublic%2Cinternal+archived%3Afalse&type=all)) Terraform repositories.
+You can visit our organization github page (https://github.com/orgs/tamu-edu) and search for `lang: hcl` to see the very latest Terraform repositories (see [search hcl](https://github.com/orgs/tamu-edu/repositories?q=lang%3Ahcl+visibility%3Apublic%2Cinternal+archived%3Afalse&type=all)).

-For a general start, check out [dit-cscn-aip-iac-library](#dit-cscn-aip-iac-library) below.
+For a general start, check out [dit-cscn-aip-iac-library](#dit-cscn-aip-iac-library-link) below.

 Click into a repository link to see its README and code.